 You don't need to be active on every big social media site.
-Unless you have an assistant, or you can live without sleep, you simply won't have time.
+Unless you have an assistant, or you can live without sleep, you simply won't have time to do them all well.
 You'll need to focus on those platforms that are the best fit for your business and the best use of your time.

 This week, we'll focus on building an Instagram following.

 Instagram can be a great fit for selling crafts online because it is so visual in nature.
-I've been working on building my own Instagram account for a few months (you can follow Craft Professional on Instagram here), and I'm still experimenting.
-Based on what I've learned, I've written 3 new articles to help you:
+I've been working on building my own Instagram account for a little while (you can follow Craft Professional on Instagram here), and I'm still experimenting.
+Based on what I've learned, I've written 4 articles to help you: